Arab Labor Organization: 2- Board of Directors

 ALO has a tripartite governing structure that brings together governments, employers, and workers of 21 member States.
 The very structure of ALO, where workers and employers together have an equal voice with governments in its deliberations, ensures that the views of the social partners are closely reflected in ALO labor standards, policies and plans.
 It meets twice a year, in March and October.
 It takes decisions on the agenda of the Arab Labor Conference, adopts the draft Plan and Budget of the Organization for submission to the Arab labor Conference, and supervises the work of ALO.

 This Board of Directors is composed of 8 titular members (4 Governments, 2 Employers and 2 Workers) and 3 deputy members (one represents each group).

 The Government, Employers and Workers seats are elected by the General Conference every two years (the last elections were held in April 2018).

 3- Arab Labor Office

 The Arab Labor Office is the permanent secretariat of the Arab Labor Organization.
 It is located in Cairo – Egypt, the headquarters state, according to the constitution.
-It is headed by the Director General whose one of his responsibilities is to implement the resolutions of the General Conference and the Board of Directors.
+It is headed by the Director General, one of whose responsibilities is to implement the resolutions of the General Conference and the board of directors.